OGStudio/openscenegraph-cross-platform-examples/04.RemoteDebugging/README.md

 ### 3.2.4.
 Alter background color

-To alter background camera's background color, we need to register `BGColor` item with both getter and setter
+To alter background (camera) color, we need to register `BGColor` item with both getter and setter
 ([source code][camera-bgcolor]):
 ```